edenspiekermann/espi-devblog/_posts/2016-03-08-code-for-edge-cases.md

   tomatoes: 2,
   sauce: '3 tea spoons'
 });
-// -> Error: Cannot read property 'join' of undefined
+// -> Error: ingredients.join is not a function
 {% endhighlight %}

 Again, `ingredients` is an object and an object does not have a `join(..)` function.
 To prevent this code from failing, we could add an extra check to our function to make sure that the given arguments is an array.